 The data presented below should be read in conjunction with, and are qualified in their entirety by reference to, "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus.
-Per share data in the table below does not reflect the for stock split of our common stock to be effected prior to the completion of this offering.
+Per share data in the table below gives effect to the 2.7386-for-1 stock split of our common stock, which was effected on October 23, 2023.